grafana/grafana-image-renderer/docs/sources/_index.md

 {{< admonition type="note" >}}
 At any given time, we commit to supporting _all_ stable currently supported versions of Grafana.
-If you find a bug, please consider reporting it on our [issue tracker][issues].
+If you find a bug, consider reporting it on our [issue tracker][issues].

 [issues]: https://github.com/grafana/grafana-image-renderer/issues